LeAnn Rimes: Influences

 Rimes was most notably influenced by Patsy Cline.
 Listeners and critics drew similarities to Cline's voice through Rimes's phrasing and vocal delivery Rimes later stated that Cline's voice largely influenced the way she created her own unique sound. "[Patsy Cline] was such a huge part of how I created my sound.
 From [Cline], really it was about this true, honest, emotional connection and the way that she could just take you to a place that you don't normally go within yourself when you listened to her music," she told popculture.
 In 2013, Rimes performed a tribute to Cline at the American Country Awards she sang a tribute medley of Cline's songs.
 "I mean I know how much I've been influenced by her and how I feel about her and then you see a sea of people and artists who have been just as influenced and she's touched so many people," she told E!.

 Musical styles

-Rimes has been categorized in the musical genres of country, pop, Contemporary Christian, adult contemporary and dance pop.
-Rimes began her career rooted in the country genre with debut Curb release, "Blue" and its subsequent country chart hits.
-After crossing over with songs like "How Do I Live" and "Can't Fight the Moonlight", Rimes was then described as a pop artist.
-Further releases like Sittin' on Top of the World demonstrated a more adult contemporary style.
-Stephen Thomas Erlewine of AllMusic found that while she dabbled in many styles, Rimes was tied to the country genre: " During the decade that separated "Can't Fight the Moonlight" and Remnants, Rimes dabbled in pop, but she remained anchored in country music, regularly placing on Billboard's Country Top 40 and occasionally landing a big hit."
+Rimes has been categorized as an adult contemporary artist and in the musical genres of country, pop, teen pop, contemporary Christian, pop rock, and dance-pop.
+Rimes began her career rooted in the country genre with her debut Curb release Blue and its subsequent country chart hits.
+Further releases such as "How Do I Live" and the album Sittin' on Top of the World demonstrated a more adult contemporary style.
+Rimes has also been described as a dance-pop artist, with releases such as "Can't Fight the Moonlight" and the album Twisted Angel.
+Stephen Thomas Erlewine of AllMusic found that while she dabbled in many styles, Rimes was tied to the country genre: "During the decade that separated "Can't Fight the Moonlight" and Remnants, Rimes dabbled in pop, but she remained anchored in country music, regularly placing on Billboard's Country Top 40 and occasionally landing a big hit."